Howdy!

 Klataske on farm in winter.JPG

-My name is Ryan Klataske and I’m an anthropologist and consultant, as well as a beef producer, prairie enthusiast, travel guide, and father of two adventurous kids in the Flint Hills of Kansas.
+My name is Ryan Klataske and I’m an anthropologist, rancher, and research consultant.
+I raise cattle and two adventurous kids in the Flint Hills of Kansas.

-• I’m founder & principal at Applied Ethnographic Services, helping businesses, organizations, and research teams better understand people and transform work culture.
+• I’m the founder & principal at Applied Ethnographic Services, helping organizations and research teams uncover deep human insights and practical strategies for change

-• I’m also the co-owner of Ancient Ocean Beef Co, providing grass-fed, grass-finished, and prairie friendly beef that contributes to the conservation, restoration, and stewardship of tallgrass prairie.
+• I’m also the co-founder of Ancient Ocean Beef Co, providing regenerative grass-fed and finished beef that contributes to the conservation and restoration of endangered tallgrass prairie.

 Anthropological Perspective, Ethnographic Toolkit, Rural Heritage